 and salt over the egg mixture and fold in gently with a rubber spatula

 or whisk, just

 until the flour is incorporated.
-Sift the remaining flour into the
+Sift the remaining flour over the

 batter and fold in.

 (Don't over mix or the batter will deflate.)
 Pour

 the batter into the prepared pan, smoothing the top.

 or until golden brown, firm to the touch, and a toothpick inserted into the center